Color Sparks Emotional Sensation ...

 I bought semi-precious and lab created stones from a local jewelry company, Colorstone, and created a presentation with a variety of gemstone and crystal cuts and colors with gold, silver and two two-tone wire wrp styling.
 Colorstone liked them and I was able to partner with Colorstone International, who specialize in brokering precious gemstones, as well as cutting, polishing, and gemstone repair.
 Colorstone was also at the forefront of manufacturing IF lab-created and synthetic gemstones.
-I wire wrapped their beautiful gemstones with sterling silver and gold wire for display at Los Angeles jewelry district events and the International Gem Show.
-I began receiving requests to make earrings and pendants for others who enjoy the way my wire wrap technique shows off the total beauty of faceted stones allowing for a 360 degree view of the stone from all angles.
-The popularity of the design steadily grew, so I created a line of Hand-Wrapped Gemstones and Crystals for red-carpet events.
-My designs were featured in music videos and in local runway fashion show events, and many were donated to silent auctions, and that connected me to aspiring fashion designers at The Fashion Institute of Design & Merchandising as the jewelry of choice to compliment their fashions in the final semester runway show in which student designers competed for their final grade.
-I am honored to share that my designs were chosen by two winning competitors, Ito Masai (Fashion Design) and Tara Schreiber (Theatre Costume Design).
-If you are one who enjoys eye-catching, beautiful gemstones and unique, one-only artisan crafted jewelry designs, please visit often to see new designs from CrystalsCrystals.com's Design Showroom.
+I wire wrapped their beautiful natural and lab-created gemstones with sterling silver and gold wire for display at Los Angeles jewelry district events, local jewelry fairs and gem shows.
+We received requests for the design, and the popularity of the design steadily grew, so I created a line of Hand Wrapped Gemstones and Crystal ensembles for red-carpet events.
+Several of my designs were featured in music videos and in local runway fashion show events, and many were donated to silent auctions, and that connected me to aspiring fashion designers at The Fashion Institute of Design & Merchandising as the jewelry of choice to compliment their fashions in the final semester runway show in which student designers competed for their final grade.
+I am ESPECIALLY honored that my designs were chosen by two winning competitors, Ito Masai (Fashion Design) and Tara Schreiber (Theatre Costume Design).
+That's how it happened.